New IHT fitness tracker lets gym teachers monitor their students

 The fitness tracker will become an integral part of IHT’s Spirit System, a combination of hardware, software, and education geared toward improving PE programs throughout the country.
 The ZONE will sync up with IHT’s assessment software which houses all of the student’s heart rate statistics as well as teacher’s curriculum.
 It also sends e-mails out to students and parents with a summary of the student’s daily workout.

-Adidas and IHT have put measures in place so that the device is not destroyed or stolen.
+IHT has put measures in place so that the device is not destroyed or stolen.
 Teachers are given the location of each tracker every time the screen is swiped, and according to IHT’s website, the device is “extremely durable.”

-The Adidas ZONE is available for purchase through IHT’s website.
+The IHT ZONE is available for purchase through IHT’s website.
 Pricing packages start at $995 and go up to $14,995.

 The ZONE addresses a serious issue in the United States, where the hope is that the statistics it provides to students and teachers act as a call-to-action to get healthy.

-The partnership between Adidas and IHT began with the Spirit Challenge, a program to get teachers and students to be more active.
-Last Spring 16,000 participants started pushing their bodies to try to achieve the highest use of the Spirit System heart-rate monitor for a chance at winning up to $5,000 in Adidas apparel.
+IHT began the Spirit Challenge, a program to get teachers and students to be more active.
+Last Spring 16,000 participants started pushing their bodies to try to achieve the highest use of the Spirit System heart-rate monitor for a chance at winning up to $5,000 in apparel.